5 Best Backpacker Hostels in Fiordland National Park

 3. Deep Cove School Hostel

 Stay in Doubtful Sound in this affordable hostel accommodation!
 Despite being called a “school hostel” Deep Cove School Hostel welcomes casual visitors.
-There’s a communal kitchen which is fully equipped, however you may need to bring your own sleeping bag.
+There’s a communal kitchen which is fully equipped, however, you may need to bring your own sleeping bag.

 4. Te Anau Lakefront Backpackers

-A great base for exploring the Fiordland National Park is Te Anau.
+A great base for exploring the Fiordland National Park is in Te Anau.
 On the edge of the Fiordland National Park, it’s a popular spot to visit Milford Sound from, as well as starting multi-day hiking trips like the Kepler Track, Milford Track and more.
 Te Anau Lakefront Backpackers has all the essential facilities expected in a hostel and a variety of budget rooms.
 For more hostels to choose from in Te Anau, see 6 Best Backpacker Hostels in Te Anau & Milford Sound.